 The show was written and recorded in winter and spring of 2017 respectively but almost didn't get completed.
 For the summer of 2017, the files sat collecting digital dust.
 Sin was fortunate enough to be introduced to Elizabeth Wolford, a fellow MFA student at SCAD, who came onto the project in the fall and saved the day.
 The show officially premiered November 21, 2017 and ran for eight consecutive weeks until its completion.

-Sin hopes in the future to expand the series either by doing a full remake of the podcast, creating a video game, or writing a novel version.
-You can support the podcast simply by listening or sharing the Radio Public link for future listeners: https://radiopublic.com/in-her-burning-a-surreal-diary-6vVBLd
+In the future, Sin hopes to expand the series either by doing a full remake of the podcast, creating a video game, or writing a novel version.

 2019 | Feature in Audio Drama Rama's 50 Best Audio Fiction Podcasts of 2018